Ruiyi666/Algo-Arena/docs/REPORT2.md

 - 0.017 USD per Hour * 24 Hours * 30 Days + 0.115 USD per GB-month * 20 GB * 30 Days = 14.71 USD per Month

 > Issue: The database server is still running on EC2, which is not necessary.
-If stop the database server, the cost will decrease to 2.3 USD per Month since the storage is still allocated.
+If we stop the database server, the cost will decrease to 2.3 USD per Month since the storage is still allocated.
-> However, I haven't try it so that this situation is only a hypothesis.
+> However, I haven't tried it so this situation is only a hypothesis.

 ### Destroy Cost